comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

 .. proof:exercise::

-   The :func:`cla_utils.exercises9.pure_QR` function has been left unimplemented.
+   `(\ddagger)` The :func:`cla_utils.exercises9.pure_QR` function has been left unimplemented.
 It should implement the pure QR algorithm as above, using your previous code for finding the QR factorisation using Householder transformations.
 You should think about avoiding unecessary allocation of new numpy arrays inside the loop.
 The method of testing for convergence has been left as well.
 Have a think about how to do this and document your implementation.
 The